Navigating Disruption With RUPT: An Alternative to VUCA

 - Genuinely respecting differences with others.

-- Developing personal trust with others with whom they need to collaborate.
+- Developing personal trust with others and collaborating across boundaries.

-When leaders are confronted with complex challenges amidst RUPT,™ they tend to tap their well-developed problem-solving skills.
+When leaders are confronted with complex challenges amidst disRUPTion, they tend to tap their well-developed problem-solving skills.

 Such an approach can add even more complexity.
 Leaders need to take their thinking to a new level by recognizing seemingly unresolvable challenges not as problems to be solved, but as polarities to be leveraged — shifting their mindset, thinking, and decision-making from either/or to both/and.